RemcoVeens/pokedex/README.md

 an interactive Pokedex, straight in you terminal

 this is my first go project
-thanks to boot.dev for the assinment
+thanks to boot.dev for the assingment